Frequently Asked Questions

-Midlands Science is a local development company working to progress economic development and education attainment in the midlands of Ireland.
-It is funded by a mixture of public and private funding.
-Since 2008, we have focused on a work programme dealing with STEM education (Science, Technology, Engineering and Maths) as this is a key issue for the region’s development.
+Midlands Science is a not for profit company which promotes STEM education [Science, Technology, Engineering and Maths] in the midlands of Ireland.
+It is funded by a mixture of public and private funding and it has a voluntary board of directors.
 We deliver STEM outreach projects on time, on budget and with significant impact in terms of target audience engagement, media engagement and long term development outcomes.
-Key projects include our annual Midlands Science Festival, Midlands Science Diaspora, JUMP Maths and a number of events and activities around the development of science skills for schools.

 What is the Midlands Science Festival?

-The Midlands Science Festival is a seven-day programme of around 90 events running throughout the Midlands with the aim of celebrating science, maths, engineering, technology and it’s importance in our lives.
+The Midlands Science Festival is a seven-day programme of over 100 events running throughout the Midlands with the aim of celebrating science, maths, engineering, technology and its importance in our lives.
 This exciting and innovative week provides an opportunity for people to participate in events and activities that showcase science in a variety of ways and the carefully planned programme is hugely varied with something for people of all ages and abilities.

 The festival is part of national ‘Science Week’, which is Ireland’s biggest annual promotion of science to the general public.
 The week-long schedule of events across Ireland each November aims to make science more interesting & accessible to children & adults alike.
 The 1st national Science Week took place in 1996, and since then it has grown to around 800 events a year.
 Events take place in schools, colleges, universities, libraries, companies and other public places and are run mainly by volunteers.
 The national media and promotional campaign is coordinated by SFI’s Discover Programme.
-Festivals take place around the country in Sligo, Galway, Mayo, Limerick, Cork, Waterford and now, the Midlands.
 There will be opportunities to meet real scientists & learn how recent discoveries and research affect our daily lives.
-Most of the events are offered at no charge to participants.
+All of the events are offered at no charge to participants.